Zero6992/chatGPT-discord-bot/docs/migration.md

 Existing API/local configurations and schema version 1 remain valid.
 To enable subscription/account mode, merge the needed blocks from [config.account.example.toml](../config.account.example.toml) and follow [CLI provisioning and login](cli.md).
-Restrict the entire bot to the account owner, rebuild pinned CLI images with the account helper, and configure the account proxy.
+Rebuild pinned CLI images with the account helper and configure the account proxy.
+All modes now allow everyone to chat by default.
+Existing nonempty `bot.allowed_user_ids` lists still restrict access;
+clear the list or remove that setting to open chat to everyone.
+Keep `owner_id` on each CLI backend for account administration.
 Use a fresh private `auth_profile` metadata directory for each backend.
 Do not import an existing personal CLI credential cache or overwrite the database.